wendahere/JAWS/Sean.md

 Well, that's all for this week!

 # Week 6
-For this week our lecturer went through with us how to move components and join those
+For this week our lecturer went through with us how to move components and join those components to build assemblies for our project, the link for the lessons are here

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTcyMTMzMTMsLTk0OTM4NTI3Nyw4Nj
+eyJoaXN0b3J5IjpbLTQ3OTU2Mzc1NiwtOTQ5Mzg1Mjc3LDg2OT
-k2MTIyMzksNjA1OTk5OTI2LC02NzAzODUxODRdfQ==
+YxMjIzOSw2MDU5OTk5MjYsLTY3MDM4NTE4NF19
 -->